SuperNEMO-DBD/Falaise/resources/examples/geometry/ex01/README.rst

 Quick start
 ===========

-1. Build, install and setup the Falaise library
+1. Build, install and setup the Falaise 1.0.0 (or trunk) library
 2. Make a copy of the example directory: ::

      shell$ cp -a [Falaise-trunk]/resources/examples/geometry/ex01/ /tmp/falaise_geometry_ex01